Extended scattering channels for random matrix simulations of polarized light transport: Numerical examples

 We now demonstrate the memory effect in our simulations.
 Although the memory effect is fundamentally a statistical phenomenon, it is known to manifest even after averaging only a small number of realizations~\cite{Bertolotti2012} and, at least for thin scattering media, is apparent in our simulated data at the level of single realizations.
 We show in particular that our simulated speckle patterns exhibit the traditional tilt--tilt memory effect, as described by Eq.~(\ref{eq:mem-eff}).
 We leave the analysis of more general memory effects, such as shift--shift correlations~\cite{Osnabrugge:17}, for future work.

 To better visualize the memory effect, we now employ a square lattice partition, such as that shown in Fig.~\ref{fig:partitions}(a).
 Lattice partitions are well suited to this task because their translational symmetry allows the incident field to be tilted in evenly spaced increments of $\mathbf{k}_\perp$.
 Moreover, as discussed in Sec.~\ref{sec:corr}, lattice partitions admit additional simplifications that allow for faster computation of the large number of required correlations, thereby enabling an increase in the number of extended channels and an improvement in field resolution in Fourier space.
 In particular, we use a grid spacing of $0.07k$, which yielded a grid containing $697$ regions.
+We only include memory effect correlations corresponding to region quadruples whose associated dual lattice radius is 0.

 We simulate plane wave illumination by assigning nonzero amplitude to only a single region in the Fourier representation of the incident field.
-The center of the non-zero region is then representative of the plane wave’s wave vector.
+The center of the non-zero region is then representative of the plane wave’s wavevector.
 While these fields are not true plane waves, which would have zero extent in $k$-space, they are sufficient for our purposes.

 Figs.~\ref{fig:memory-effect-tilts}(a)--(c) show the transmitted Fourier-space intensity at the back plane of a thin scattering medium (again $L \ll l$) for a collection of $x$-polarized incident plane waves.
 In this case, the scattering medium contains spherical scatterers with size parameter equal to $2$.
 Fig.~\ref{fig:memory-effect-tilts}(b) corresponds to illumination for which only the central region of the partition has nonzero intensity, representing a normally incident plane wave.
 Figs.~\ref{fig:memory-effect-tilts}(a) and (c), by contrast, correspond to cases in which only the regions one lattice cell above and below the central region have non-zero intensity, respectively.
 These cases therefore correspond to incident plane waves tilted upward and downward by one lattice spacing relative to normal incidence.
 It is clear that the angular resolution is ultimately limited by the grid spacing, or equivalently, by the number of channels.